 As the legs push against the footboards and the arms pull, the core engages to keep balance and the glutes work in two ways!

-Firstly, the glutes are engaged when you push your legs against the boards and pull with your arms, but they are also engaged when your core kicks in.
+It most certainly does!
+Firstly, the glutes are engaged when you push your legs against the boards and pull with your arms, and they are also engaged when your core kicks in.
 Your glutes are a very strong muscle and so they have to help stabilize your lower half as your abs, back, and the core gets engaged to keep the top half balanced and upright.

 You might not see huge glutes after a few days, but with continuous use, a rowing machine can help shape and tone your glutes along with the rest of your body and back.